VigneshkumaranNS/Exno.9-Prompt-Engg/README.md

-# Exno.9-To explore and understand the various prompting techniques used for generating videos through AI models.
+# Exno.9: To explore and understand the various prompting techniques used for generating videos through AI models.

-# Date:
+## Date:
-# Register no.: 212222230171
+## Register no.: 212222230171
-# Aim: To perform the Exploration of Prompting Techniques for Video Generation
+## Aim: To perform the Exploration of Prompting Techniques for Video Generation
-# Algorithm: Explore how various prompting techniques can be used to generate and manipulate video content (e.g., animations, visual effects, video summaries) using AI models.
+## Algorithm: Explore how various prompting techniques can be used to generate and manipulate video content (e.g., animations, visual effects, video summaries) using AI models.
 Procedure:
 Familiarize Yourself with Video Generation Models:
 Begin by exploring AI tools capable of video generation from text prompts.
 Popular models for video generation include:
 Runway Gen-2